tendai22/dpans94_ja/app.md

 ### C.5.7 Advanced programming features

-One of the unusual characteristics of Forth is that the words the programmer defines in building an  application become integral elements of the language itself, adding more and more powerful applicationoriented features.
+One of the unusual characteristics of Forth is that the words the programmer defines in building an  application become integral elements of the language itself, adding more and more powerful application-oriented features.
 For example, Forth includes the words VARIABLE and 2VARIABLE to name locations in which data may  be stored, as well as CONSTANT and 2CONSTANT to name single and double-cell values.
 Suppose a  programmer finds that an application needs arrays that would be automatically indexed through a number of  two-cell items.
 Such an array might be called 2ARRAY.
-The prefix “2” in the name indicates that each  element in this array will occupy two cells (as would the contents of a 2VARIABLE or 2CONSTANT).
-The  prefix “2”, however, has significance only to a human and is no more significant to the text interpreter than  any other character that may be used in a definition name.
+The prefix "2" in the name indicates that each  element in this array will occupy two cells (as would the contents of a 2VARIABLE or 2CONSTANT).
+The  prefix "2", however, has significance only to a human and is no more significant to the text interpreter than  any other character that may be used in a definition name.
-Such a definition has two parts, as there are two “behaviors” associated with this new word 2ARRAY, one at  compile time, and one at run or execute time.
+Such a definition has two parts, as there are two "behaviors" associated with this new word 2ARRAY, one at  compile time, and one at run or execute time.
 These are best understood if we look at how 2ARRAY is used  to define its arrays, and then how the array might be used in an application.
 In fact, this is how one would  design and implement this word.
 100 2ARRAY RAW 50 2ARRAY REFINED
 50 elements long, and is named REFINED.
 In each case, a size parameter is supplied to 2ARRAY on the Beginning the top-down design process, here’s how we would like to use 2ARRAY:  In the first case, we are defining an array 100 elements long, whose name is RAW.
 In the second, the array is  data stack (Forth’s text interpreter automatically puts numbers there when it encounters them), and the name  of the word immediately follows.
 This order is typical of Forth defining words.
 : ACQUIRE 100 0 DO DATA I RAW 2!
 LOOP ;
 When we use RAW or REFINED, we would like to supply on the stack the index of the element we want,  and get back the address of that element on the stack.
 Such a reference would characteristically take place  in a loop.
 Here’s a representative loop that accepts a two-cell value from a hypothetical application word  DATA and stores it in the next element of RAW:  The name of this definition is ACQUIRE.
 The loop begins with DO, ends with LOOP, and will execute with  index values running from 0 through 99.
 Within the loop, DATA gets a value.
 The word I returns the  current value of the loop index, which is the argument to RAW.
-The address of the selected element,  returned by RAW, and the value, which has remained on the stack since DATA, are passed to the word 2! (pronounced “two-store”), which stores two stack items in the address.
+The address of the selected element,  returned by RAW, and the value, which has remained on the stack since DATA, are passed to the word 2! (pronounced "two-store"), which stores two stack items in the address.
 : 2ARRAY ( n -- )
  CREATE 2* CELLS ALLOT
  DOES> ( i a -- a') SWAP 2* CELLS + ;
 2ARRAY will do when it us used to define a word such as RAW.
-The comment indicates that this part Now that we have specified exactly what 2ARRAY does and how the words it defines are to behave, we are  ready to write the two parts of its definition:  The part of the definition before the word DOES> specifies the “compile-time” behavior, that is, what the  expects a number on the stack, which is the size parameter.
+The comment indicates that this part Now that we have specified exactly what 2ARRAY does and how the words it defines are to behave, we are  ready to write the two parts of its definition:  The part of the definition before the word DOES> specifies the "compile-time" behavior, that is, what the  expects a number on the stack, which is the size parameter.
 The word CREATE constructs the definition for  the new word.
 The phrase 2* CELLS converts the size parameter from two-cell units to the internal  addressing units of the system (normally characters).
 ALLOT then allocates the specified amount of  memory to contain the data to be associated with the newly defined array.
-The second line defines the “run-time” behavior that will be shared by all words defined by 2ARRAY, such  as RAW and REFINED.
+The second line defines the "run-time" behavior that will be shared by all words defined by 2ARRAY, such  as RAW and REFINED.
 The word DOES> terminates the first part of the definition and begins the second  part.
 A second comment here indicates that this code expects an index and an address on the stack, and will  return a different address.
 The index is supplied on the stack by the caller (of RAW in the example), while  the address of the content of a word defined in this way (the ALLOTted region) is automatically pushed on  top of the stack before this section of the code is to be executed.
 This code works as follows: SWAP reverses the order of the two stack items, to get the index on top.
 2* CELLS converts the index to the  internal addressing units as in the compile-time section, to yield an offset from the beginning of the array.
 The word + then adds the offset to the address of the start of the array to give the effective address, which is  the desired result.
 Given this basic definition, one could easily modify it to do more sophisticated things.
 For example, the  compile-time code could be changed to initialize the array to zeros, spaces, or any other desired initial  value.
 The size of the array could be compiled at its beginning, so that the run-time code could compare the  index against it to ensure it is within range, or the entire array could be made to reside on disk instead of  main memory.
 None of these changes would affect the run-time usage we have specified in any way.
 This  illustrates a little of the flexibility available with these defining words.